miriti/ase/README.md

 Implemented following the official [Aseprite File Format (.ase/.aseprite) Specifications](https://github.com/aseprite/aseprite/blob/master/docs/ase-file-specs.md)

 Note that this library only provides parsing of the Aseprite file format.
-If you need rendering you will have to implement it yourself or use some premade rendering library based on this one (in fact there's only one such library):
+If you need rendering you will have to implement it yourself or use one of the existing rendering libraries:

 - [OpenFL Aseprite](https://github.com/miriti/openfl-aseprite)
 - [heaps-aseprite](https://github.com/AustinEast/heaps-aseprite) by [Austin East](https://github.com/AustinEast)